Danver97/RedisBroker/README.md

 const RedisBroker = require(/* path to RedisBroker folder */);
 const broker = RedisBroker();
 ```
+The module create a new forked process (called *checker process*) responsible to check that lost events in *processing* state are re-enqued in the *publishedList*.

+`RedisBroker` function takes a `config` object argument.
+For now it's only used for testing purposes, but in the future will provide more configuration options.

+**Note:** every time the function `RedisBroker` is called no new instances of redis client are created and no new *checker processes* are created.

 To publish an event:
 ```js
 broker.publishEvent(event);
 ```
+The `event` object must have the following fields:
+- id
+- topic

 To pick an event:
 ```js